HeshamTB/yttopodcast/README.md

 go build .
 ./genfeed -id CHANNEL_ID > feed.xml
 ```
+`feed.xml` file can be used as an RSS feed.

 ## ytbouncer
-The bouncer uses standard go http and can be embedded
+The bouncer uses standard go http and can be embedded.
+To run it standalone
 ```sh
 cd cmd/ytbouncer
 go build .